-Tender, crispy, battered chicken smothered in a deliciously fresh, sweet and tangy orange sauce.
-This Chinese Orange Chicken rivals your favorite takeout!
+Tender, crispy chicken smothered in a deliciously fresh, sweet and tangy orange sauce, This Chinese Orange Chicken recipe rivals your favorite takeout!

 Let’s get started!